 Need an Injury Lawyer?

 We are prepared to fight for justice and compensation for the pain you have suffered.
-Contact our injury lawyers today for a confidential, no-cost evaluation of your case.
-Though legal action cannot bring your loved one back, it can get you the compensation you need to begin putting your life back together after a sudden loss.
-Take action today – our injury attorneys are ready to help.
+Contact our truck accident lawyers in Dallas today for a confidential, no-cost evaluation of your case.
+Though legal action cannot bring your loved one back, it can get you the compensation you need to begin putting your life back together after a wrongful death.
+Take action today – our Dallas personal injury attorneys are ready to help.

 A California-based trucking company and one of its drivers are being accused of negligence after.
 The collision happened Thursday on a busy New Mexico highway.
 Two surviving passengers are suing.